The geometric average size of Selmer groups over function fields: Introduction

 \section{Introduction}

 One recent goal in arithmetic statistics is to determine the average size of $n$-Selmer groups.
-Despite this, the majority of results concentrate on the regime $n \leq 5$.
+The majority of results in this direction have concentrated on the regime $n \leq 5$.
 The goal of this paper is to describe the average size of $n$-Selmer groups, in the large $q$ limit, for arbitrary $n$, over function fields of the form $\mathbb F_q(t)$.
 To start, we recall the following conjecture on the average size of $n$-Selmer groups.